AdobeDocs/dev-site-documentation-template/src/pages/index.md

 The timeout for API requests through adobe.io is currently *60 seconds*.

-The default rate limit for an Adobe Analytics Company is *120 requests per minute*.
+The default rate limit for an Cat Analytics Company is *120 requests per minute*.
 (The limit is enforced as *12 requests every 6 seconds*).
 When rate limiting is being enforced you will get `429` HTTP response codes with the following response body: `{"error_code":"429050","message":"Too many requests"}`